lynnlangit/gcp-for-bioinformatics/README.md

     - Use GCE ML (deep learning) image
 - Code/Cloud Tools
     - Use Google Code Repositories
-    - Use Deployments
+    - Use GCP Deployments
     - Use Google Container Repositories
     - Use Stackdriver
 - Serverless Compute with Functions
-    - Use loud Functions and Cloud Run
+    - Use Cloud Functions and Cloud Run
 - Advanced GCP Topic
     - Get links to advanced GCP topics